MandeepKS/css-frameworks-ca/README.md

 1. Clone the repo
 2. Run repo in a code editor, I suggest using "VScode".
+3. With npm,  run this in the terminal:<br>
+npm install bootstrap<br>
+npm install -D sass<br>
+npm run build<br>

-3. Choose index.html and open in live server.
+4. Choose index.html and open in live server.

 ## Contributing